-1. With a knife, halve vanilla beans lengthwise.
-Scrape the seeds into a large, heavy saucepan and stir in the vanilla bean pods, cream, milk and sugar.
-Bring mixture just to a boil, stirring occasionally, and remove from heat.
+- Halve the vanilla beans lengthwise with a sharp knife.
+Scrape the seeds into a large saucepan and stir in the vanilla bean pods, cream, milk and sugar.
+Bring the mixture just to a boil, stirring occasionally, and remove from heat.

-3. Once the egg mixture has warmed up a bit from the cream, pour the entire mixture back into the saucepan and cook the custard over a moderately low heat, stirring constantly, until a thermometer registers 170°F. (Do not let boil).
+- Once the egg mixture has warmed up a bit from the cream, pour the entire mixture back into the saucepan and cook the base over a moderately low heat, stirring constantly, until a thermometer registers 170°F. (Do not let boil).

-4. Pour the custard through a fine sieve into a clean bowl and cool.
-Chill the custard, its surface covered with wax paper or plastic wrap, at least 6 hours, or until cold (or up to 1 day).
+- Pour the ice cream base through a fine sieve into a clean bowl and cool.
+Cover the bowl and chill the ice cream base at least 6 hours, or until cold (or up to 1 day).
 The mixture really must be chilled well in order for the ice cream to freeze properly.

-5. Freeze chilled custard in an ice cream maker, in 2 batches if necessary.
-Transfer ice cream to an airtight container and put in freezer to harden.
+- Follow the instructions for your ice cream maker to freeze the ice cream.
+Transfer the ice cream to an airtight container and store in the freezer to harden.

 Here are a few more vanilla ice cream recipes you might enjoy: